Deploy Wispr Flow via MDM

 Wispr Flow crashes on launch on Windows (GPU-related crash)

-Microphone list is empty in settings after upgrading on Windows
+Microphone list is empty in settings after a recent upgrade on Windows

 Windows users incorrectly told microphone privacy is disabled (MDM/GPO-managed devices)